-Google has acquired parcel pick-up service BufferBox for figure believed to be in the range of $17 million, reports the Financial Post and TechCrunch.
+Google has acquired parcel pick-up service BufferBox for a figure believed to be in the range of $17 million, reports the Financial Post and TechCrunch.

 BufferBox, a Y Combinator graduate, is a Canada-based startup that provides parcel pick-up stations that accept shipments from online retailers.
 Online consumers checkout to a BufferBox address that is convenient to them and are notified by email when their parcel arrives.
 Once the parcel is collected, that specific BufferBox address can be used by another user.